KevinWMatthews/blog_jekyll/_drafts/python-generator-cheatsheet.md

   print(item)
 ```

-This is a trivial example - one could iterate directly on the collection with
+These are trivial examples; in this case one could iterate directly on the
-the same effect.
-In a real-world scenario, the generator function would do
+collection with the same effect.
+In a real-world scenario, the generator
-extra processing.
+function would do extra processing.